Protea compacta

-Protea compacta is similar to Protea eximia.
-Its distribution is from the Kleinmond to Bredasdorp Mountains and is one of the best known proteas in the cut flower industry.
+Protea compacta is a species of flowering plant in the family Proteaceae.
+It is similar to Protea eximia.
+Its distribution is from the Kleinmond to Bredasdorp Mountains in South Africa and is one of the best known proteas in the cut flower industry.
 Its leaves curve upward.

 Description

 This is a popular local market cut flower in South Africa, where it is known by the common name of the Bot River protea.
 Its natural habitat is a narrow region of the south western Cape Province, and it occurs at altitudes less than 100m above sea level, in poor, sandy, generally highly leached acidic soils.
 The plants tend to grow in close groups where their stems support each other.

 The plants can be cultivated in well-drained acid soils, and are tolerant of light frost and salt spray near the coast.
 Fresh seed germinates readily, and cuttings taken from semi-hardwood in late spring or autumn are usually successful.
 Visitors to South Africa can see the plant in cultivation by driving the beautiful coastal road from Gordon's Bay to Hermanus.